nick-boey/Sharpitect/docs/full-example.md

     description: "Product images and user uploads"

 # Relationship name registry
-# All [C4Action] attributes must use one of these exact names
+# All [Action] attributes must use one of these exact names
 relationships:
   # Payment related
   - "processes payment"